What is a brass core chip?

 • Brass Core Matter - Porter Complaint Against Akeman

-Counterfeit Brass Core Chips, Information You Need To Know
+Counterfeit Brass Core Chips, Information You Need to Know

 By Nate Pincus

-During 2001, members of the Board of the CC&GTCC were made aware of the production and existence of counterfeit brass core chips.
+During 2001, members of the Board of the CCA were made aware of the production and existence of counterfeit brass core chips.
 The Board undertook an investigation.
 Jim Reilly, our Club Claims Director spent several months talking to members and gathering information.
 I urge you to read my President’s Letter in this issue for more about this matter.

 I want to answer some of what I expect will be frequently asked questions.